ABOUT THE AUTHOR

 Paula F. (Pfeiffer) Winskye began writing novels about girls & horses at age 12, while growing up near New Rockford, North Dakota.

-In addition to mysteries, Winskye has published a middle-grade novel, romances, and family saga novels.
-She has finished a screenplay of The Reverend Finds His Calling, her 1st Tony Wagner mystery.
+Winskye has also published a middle-grade novel, romances, and family saga novels.
+She has finished a screenplay of The Reverend Finds His Calling.

 Winskye & her husband John live near Snowflake, Arizona.
 When she is not writing, she is a Navajo County Sheriff’s Auxiliary Volunteer.